AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences-reporting.md

 To view the influential traits for all of your personas, click [!UICONTROL View All Influential Traits].

-The [!UICONTROL Influential Traits] window shows you the following information, for each persona from the selected mdoel:
+The [!UICONTROL Influential Traits] window shows you the following information, for each persona from the selected model:

 ![influential-traits](assets/predictive-audiences-influential-traits.png)